 Brands can find endless amounts of metrics surrounding their audience and how they interacted with their brand.
 For example, metrics include average order value, customer acquisition cost, conversion rate, clicks on an ad, etc. Think of metrics as a general way to measure things.

-For example, combining the metrics of how many sales you’ve had in addition to your website traffic, you will get a common KPI called a “conversion rate.”
+For example, by combining the metrics of how many sales you’ve had in addition to your website traffic, you will get a common KPI called a “conversion rate.”
 This number is calculated by taking your number of sales and dividing it by your number of visitors, then multiplying that number by 100.

 Although you may not need to pay attention to every number surrounding your business, it’s always ideal to collect more data than you think you need.
 Having a variety of data points over long periods of time makes it easier to see patterns that you may not have recognized otherwise.